bevyengine/rfcs/rfcs/62-editor-data-model.md

 ### Abstraction complexity

-The data model adds a layer of abstraction over the "native" data the Game uses, which makes most operations indirected and more abstract.
+The data model adds a layer of abstraction over the `Asset` API the Game uses, and the diff-based editing makes most operations indirected and more abstract.
 For example, setting the `Transform` of a component involves creating an edit and associating the value the user wants to assign, then letting the Editor apply that edit to the actual component instance, as opposed to simply accessing the component directly through the `World`.

+### Prerequisite: reflection diffs

+The core of the design of this RFC rests on `EditDiff`, which we assume can be implemented with all the necessary features.
+This has been attempted a few times in the past, so there's definitely an interest for it, although today we don't have any implementation or RFC for it.

+### Performance of the `Reflect` API

+The use of the `Reflect` API to mutate objects in a type erased way is the standard pattern in Bevy, and the rationale for that `Reflect` API to exist in the first place.
+Performance may be a concern if the number of edits is large, as reflection-based access is always slower than direct access, but there's no data today to tell.

 ## Rationale and alternatives